 Another important gay district in Amsterdam is at the Pink Point + the Homomonument, next to the Westerkerk.

-The Homomonument is a memorial, memorizing all gay men and women who were persecuted for being gay, during the years 1939 and 1945 (WW II).
-The monument consists of three large pink triangles, made of granite.
+The Homomonument is a memorial memorizing all gay men and women persecuted for being gay between 1939 and 1945 (WW II).
+The monument consists of three large pink triangles made of granite.

-Next to the Homomument, you can find the Pink Point, which is the official LGBTQ+ information kiosk of Amsterdam.
+Next to the Homomument, you can find the Pink Point, the official LGBTQ+ information kiosk of Amsterdam.
 Here you can get LGBTQ+ information about Amsterdam and buy fun rainbow stuff and souvenirs.

 Read our lesbian travel guide that that will help with planning your lesbian vacation.
 Including safety tips!